Warm Days, Cool Knits

-To keep things a bit cooler, all the yarns used are DK-weight or lighter, and many of the blends knitted up for spring and summer wear include warm-weather fibers such as cotton and linen.
+To keep things a bit cooler, all the yarns used are DK-weight (affiliate link) or lighter, and many of the blends knitted up for spring and summer wear include warm-weather fibers such as cotton and linen.
 This also makes for more comfortable knitting in warm climes-no bulky wool projects to heat up your lap!

 So break out your knitting needles and whip up some cool knits for warm days and all of the days in between.
 The beautiful yarns used in the book will definitely become some of your new favorites if you don’t know and love them already.
 And even if summer passes you by in the blink of an eye where you live, you can still find year-round pieces to knit and wear.

 Although I love our products here at Interweave, I don’t often adore every single pattern in one publication.
 I have to say, though, that I love this entire book.
 There are several projects that I know I’ll knit; the designs are that perfect mix of vintage and modern that work so well with today’s wardrobes.

 Get your copy of Warm Days, Cool Knits!